crate/cratedb-toolkit/doc/cfr/systable.md

 `"case0815"."is-columns"`.
 The `ddl/` subtree is plain SQL for you to read or replay yourself; `sys-import` does not consume it.

+Each table is recreated from the definition the bundle carries, so restoring twice into the same schema is safe and the bundle being restored always wins.
+A table never keeps a definition left behind by an earlier restore, so a bundle behaves the same way on a fresh cluster and on one already carrying an older restore of the same tables.

+`sys-import` exits non-zero when any table did not restore in full.
+Every table is attempted regardless, so a partial restore is still usable, and each shortfall is logged with the table, how many of its rows arrived, and whatever reasons the cluster gave.
+CrateDB does not explain every row it turns away, so some of those reasons read as `no reason reported`.

+A bundle written by an earlier release carries column definitions that cannot hold its own data, so restoring it reports incomplete tables and exits non-zero.
+The bundle is not repaired on import and there is no option to accept the loss: either export the bundle again from the source cluster, or correct the column definitions in the table's `.sql` file under `schema/`.
+Where a shortfall meets a column the bundle defines without the declaration CrateDB needs, the report names that column and that file, so it can be mended by hand.

+### Where a restored table differs from the system table

+A restored table exists to carry the exported rows, and a few columns hold values that CrateDB will not index.
+Those columns are declared unindexed in the bundle.

+`sys.segments.attributes`, `sys.sessions.settings` and `sys.users.session_settings`
+become `OBJECT(IGNORED)`: their keys are named after codec and cluster settings and therefore contain dots, which an indexed object forbids in a sub-column name.

+`sys.jobs.stmt`, `sys.jobs_log.stmt`, `sys.jobs_log.error`, `sys.operations_log.error`,
+`sys.sessions.last_statement` and `sys.cluster.state` get
+`INDEX OFF STORAGE WITH (columnstore = false)`: a SQL statement and a server error message both carry text of the user's choosing, and the encoded cluster state grows with the cluster, so any of them can pass Lucene's maximum term length of 32766 bytes.

+The values round-trip verbatim, but filtering, sorting and aggregating on them is a full scan.

 ## Bundle layout

 ```text